lbl-srg/modelica-buildings/userGuide/source/bestPractice.rst

 for a robust implementation.

 .. note::
-   In the package `Buildings.Utilities.Math <http://http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Utilities_Math.html#Buildings.Utilities.Math>`_ the functions and blocks whose name starts with ``smooth`` can be used to avoid events.
+   In the package `Buildings.Utilities.Math <http://http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Utilities_Math.html#Buildings.Utilities.Math>`_ the functions and blocks whose names start with ``smooth`` can be used to avoid events.

 Numerical solvers